antaldaniel/reprex/content/post/2021-11-06-indicator_value_added/index.md

 subtitle = ""
 date = 2021-11-08T10:00:00
 lastmod = 2021-11-08T10:00:00
-draft = true
+draft = false

 authors = ["daniel_antal"]

 tags = ["music","data-as-service", "API", "metadata"]

-summary = "Many people ask if we can really add value to free data that can be downloaded from the Internet by anybody?
-We do not only work with easy-to-download data, but we know that free, public data usually requires a lot of work to become really valuable."
+summary = "Can we really add value to free data that can be downloaded from the Internet?
+We do not only work with easy-to-download data, but we know that free, public data usually requires a lot of work to become really valuable.
+In this example we show how we increase the usable subset of a public dataset by 66.7%, which is a deal-breaker in panel regressions or machine learning (AI) solutions."

 projects = ""